Laura Kenny: 2013–2016

 Kenny joined the Wiggle Honda team in 2013 and in her first start for the team, she finished fourth at the GP Dottignies in Belgium.
 She also recorded a second-place finish at the British National Road Race Championships, which secured her the British under-23 title.

 In 2013, Kenny won a world title in the team pursuit at the Track Cycling World Championships in Minsk, as well as finishing in second place in the omnium.
-During the season, the women's team pursuit was increased to four riders, with the race distance also lengthened to 4 km.
 In July, she was crowned the champion in both the individual pursuit and the points race at the 2013 Junior/U23 European Track Championships, beating her British teammate Elinor Barker to gold in both disciplines.
 In September, Kenny won four national titles, triumphing in the team pursuit, pursuit, points race and the madison.
 She then won gold medals in both the team pursuit and the omnium at the European Track Championships in Apeldoorn.
 Great Britain, featuring Kenny, King, Rowsell and Barker also set a new world record time of 4:26.556 during their victory in the team pursuit.
-In the 2013-14 Track Cycling World Cup, Kenny was part of the same British quartet who again broke the team pursuit world record, this time in Manchester, setting a time of 4:19.604.
+In the 2013–14 Track Cycling World Cup, Kenny was part of the same British quartet who again broke the team pursuit world record, this time in Manchester, setting a time of 4:19.604.
 She also went on to claim the omnium title in Manchester, before claiming silver in the omnium at the next leg of the series in Aguascalientes.